cfrancoeur/CV/CV.md

 > Study group for R and Python specifically for students in the biological sciences

 **Student Invited Speaker Committee at UW-Madison**
->A committee of students who coordinate a visit from a research outside of UW-Madison
+> A committee of students who coordinate a visit from a research outside of UW-Madison

 ## Leadership & Volunteering
 **Junior Science Cafe** [Junior Science Cafe Program](https://docs.google.com/document/d/11FSEpWUF7sLEIooUIxEXPve3L7TGOv6X2-wiq6UDsKY/edit)
->outreach program that brings high school and middle school students and scientists together to discuss careers in science
+> Outreach program that brings high school and middle school students and scientists together to discuss careers in science

 **Women's Maryland Club Ultimate B Team Captain** August 2014-May 2016
-> organize practices and tournaments in order to grow the women's ultimate community
+> Organize practices and tournaments in order to grow the women's ultimate community

 **Women's Maryland Club Ultimate Treasurer**
 August 2013-May 2016
->manage funds for women's club ultimate
+> Manage funds for women's club ultimate

 **Alternative Spring Break-Chesapeake Bay**
 Spring Break 2013
->engaged in tree planting, urban farming, river clean up and oyster resetoration
+> Engaged in tree planting, urban farming, river clean up and oyster restoration